PTAB

 - Core Argument for this Ground:

-- Motivation to Combine: A Person of Ordinary Skill in the Art (POSA) would have been motivated to incorporate Buchin's advanced feedback and alignment control system into Young's foundational switching architecture.
-The motivation was to solve the known problem of optimizing the alignment of the output laser beam to prevent signal-to-noise degradation, a common goal in the field of optical switching.
+- Motivation to Combine: A Person of Ordinary Skill in the Art (POSITA) would combine Buchin's feedback and alignment system with Young's optical switch to solve the known problem of optimizing output path alignment.
+Adding a closed-loop feedback system was a well-known technique to improve the accuracy and prevent the signal-to-noise degradation inherent in free-space optical switches like Young's.

 Core Argument for this Ground: